mesosphere/marathon/docs/docs/resource-limits.md

 ### Pods

-Similar to apps, pods may also have resourceLimits specified on a per-container basis.
+Similar to apps, pods may also optionally have `resourceLimits` specified on a per-container basis.

 ```
 {